 TIP 9.
 KEEP BATHROOM HARDWARE + FIXTURES CONSISTENT

-I personally prefer all of the hardware and fixtures to be the same finish in a room (or in your entire primary suite).
-However, not everyone agrees with this (and that is totally fine), but this is how I choose to decorate.
+I personally prefer all the hardware and fixtures to have the same finish in a room (or throughout your entire primary suite).

 You can, however, bring in other finishes via your accents.
 (I do this!
 My fixed hardware — cabinet knobs, lighting, plumbing fixtures, etc. — is nickel throughout my house … but I have LOTS of gold accents … such as gold legs on the bench in my primary bedroom).